 - India is a signatory to the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
 Article 9 of UNCRPD casts an obligation on all the signatory governments to take appropriate measures to ensure to persons with disabilities access, on an equal basis with others, to the physical environment, to transportation, to information and communications, including information and communications technologies and systems, and to other facilities and services open or provided to the public, both in urban and in rural areas.

 - Subsequently, governments of the ESCAP region gathered in Incheon, the Republic of Korea from 29.10.2012 to 02.11.2012 and adopted the Incheon Strategy to “Make the Rights Real” for persons with disabilities in Asia and the Pacific.
 The Incheon Strategy builds on the UNCRPD and provides the first regionally agreed on disability inclusive “Development Goals”.

 - Persons with Disabilities (Equal Opportunities.
 Protection of Rights and Full Participation) Act 1995 under Section 44, 45 and 46 also categorically provides for non-discrimination in participation, non-discrimination of the roads and built-up environment.
 As per Section 46 of the PwD Act, the States are required to provide for :

 - Braille symbols and auditory signals in elevators or lift.

-- Ramps in hospitals, primary health centers and other rehabilitation centers.
+- Ramps in hospitals, primary health centres and other rehabilitation centres.